bertrandda/par-ici-tennis/README.md

 # par-ici-tennis (*Paris i tennis*)

-Script to automatically book a tennis court
+Script to automatically book a tennis court (on https://tennis.paris.fr)

 ## Get started
 Create `config.json` file from `config.json.sample` and complete with your preferences.